CONSTRUCTION OF ONE (1) UNIT FERO –

 (v) Beneficiary Homeowners

-(vi) Local Elected and Civic Leaders
+(vi) Local Elected and Civic Leaders6.
+Technologies implemented were:

 (i) (a) Ferro-Cement Rain Water Harvest Tank